Colorado Springs, Colorado: Trails

 Three trails, the New Santa Fe Regional Trail, Pikes Peak Greenway and Fountain Creek Regional Trail, form a continuous path from Palmer Lake, through Colorado Springs, to Fountain, Colorado.
 The majority of the trail between Palmer Lake and Fountain is a soft surface breeze gravel trail.
 A major segment of the trail within the Colorado Springs city limits is paved.
 The trails, except Monument Valley Park trails, may be used for equestrian traffic.
 Motorized vehicles are not allowed on the trails.
 Many of the trails are interconnected, having main spine trails, like the Pikes Peak Greenway, that lead to secondary trails.

 Government

 On November 2, 2010, Colorado Springs voters adopted a council-strong mayor form of government.
 The City of Colorado Springs transitioned to the new system of government in 2011.
 Under the council-strong mayor system of government, the mayor is the chief executive and the city council is the legislative branch.
 The mayor is a full-time elected position and not a member of the council.
 The council has nine members, six of whom represent one of six equally populated districts each.
 The remaining three members are elected at-large.

 Colorado Springs City Hall was built from 1902 to 1904 on land donated by W. S. Stratton.

-City Council
+City council

 The Colorado Springs City Council consists of nine elected officials, six of whom represent districts and three of whom represent the city at-large.
+Randy Helms is council president.